queil/rooz/README.md

 All the repos specifying a cache path will share a container volume mounted at that path enabling cache reuse.
 It also can be set globally via `ROOZ_CACHES` (comma-separated paths).
 The global paths get combined with repo-specific paths.

+:information_source: Cache volumes are scoped to the operator, not just the path.
+The scope defaults to the uid of the rooz process, so one person's workspaces share their caches while unrelated operators on a *shared* engine (a remote `DOCKER_HOST`, a multi-user socket) get separate volumes.
+Toolchain caches hold configuration that the toolchain executes (`~/.cargo/config.toml`, `~/.m2/settings.xml`, ...), so sharing them across operators means sharing code execution.

+If several machines share one remote engine and their local uids collide (both `1000`, say), set a distinct `ROOZ_CACHE_SCOPE` per operator.
+Note that the scope is a collision boundary, not an authorization boundary: anyone able to create workspaces on an engine can name any scope.

 ### Privileged containers

 A privileged container has full access to the host running the container engine, so rooz does not